Ad

 // returns NaN

-You can literally call multiply in any manner, there's no restriction, it always gives you unexpected results, that's the worse thing about JS, suppose now you have to use that returned values somewhere, how much inconsistency and unexpected results it'll cause in your application.
+You can literally call multiply in any manner, there's no restriction, and it always gives you unexpected results, that's the worst thing about JS, suppose now you have to use those returned values somewhere, how much inconsistency and unexpected results it causes in your application.

 function multiply (num1:number, num2:number) :number{